poibear/mnistwebapp/README.md

 ## Usage
 Run the `run.py` file.
 Waitress/Flask will open a localhost port (as specified) for the webpage to be accessed.
+You will need to supply this webapp with your own MNIST model.
+A guide can be found on Tensorflow